LZXCorp/lzxcorp.github.io/src/pages/blog/posts/tisc2025-writeup2.md

 ## My Final Thoughts

 Back when I was interning in CSIT, one of the main objectives that I made for myself was to get a CSIT shirt.
 However, I received devastating insight that only full-timers got the shirts making it impossible for me to obtain one for myself.
 Then one day, an intern came in with a TISC shirt which sparked an idea in me: "Why not I get this year's TISC shirt?".
-That was what I did, I was committed to getting the TISC SWAG before my compulsory National Service starts, making it impossible for me to partake in future TISC's.
+That was what I did, I was committed to getting the TISC SWAG before I go NS, making it impossible for me to partake in future TISC's.

 Back in TISC 2024, I only completed 1 of 12 challenges which was expected since it was the 2nd CTF I've ever participated in and I only had a basic grasp of Cybersecurity.
 Now a year later, I managed to make it to the Top 50 placement and completed 8 of 12 challenges, a huge step up from last year.